The Troubles in Ulster (1920–1922): Banbridge and Dromore burnings

-Lisburn burnings
+Lisburn burnings and Belfast Violence

+Sectarian attacks also occurred in Lisburn, County Antrim (a town near Belfast) in response to the murder of Colonel Smyth.
+On 24 July 1920 rioters attacked Catholic owned businesses, homes and the Catholic convent of the Sacred Heart.

-On 22 August 1920, the IRA assassinated RIC Inspector Oswald Swanzy in the Market Square of Lisburn, County Antrim a town near Belfast, as worshippers left Sunday service.
-A coroner's inquest in Cork had held Swanzy (among others) responsible for the killing of Tomás Mac Curtain, Cork's republican Lord Mayor.
+On 22 August 1920, the IRA assassinated RIC Inspector Oswald Swanzy in the Market Square of Lisburn, as worshippers left Sunday service.
+A coroner's inquest in Cork had held Swanzy (among others) responsible for the murder of Tomás Mac Curtain, Cork's Irish republican Lord Mayor.
 The commander of Belfast IRA 1st Battalion Joe McKelvey helped to organize the attack on Swanzy (the killers were IRA men from Cork).

-Over the next three days and nights, in an attack likened to ethnic cleansing, Loyalist crowds looted and burned almost every Catholic business in the town, and attacked Catholic homes.
+Over the next three days and nights (in attacks likened to ethnic cleansing), Loyalist crowds looted and burned almost every Catholic business in the town, and attacked Catholic homes.
 There is evidence the UVF helped organise the burnings.
 Rioters attacked firemen who tried to save Catholic property, and attacked the lorries of British soldiers sent to help the police.
-A Catholic pub owner later died of gunshot wounds, and a charred body was found in the ruins of a factory.
+A Catholic pub owner later died of gunshot wounds and a charred body was found in the ruins of a factory.

 Lisburn was likened to "a bombarded town in France" during the First World War.
 A third of the town's Catholics (about 1,000 people) fled Lisburn.
-The attacks in Lisburn and Banbridge led to a long-term decline of the Catholic populations of those towns.
-Damage was estimated at 810,000 pounds (in 1920 currency).
+The attacks in Lisburn, Dromore and Banbridge led to a long-term decline of the Catholic populations of those towns.
+Damage in Lisburn was estimated at 810,000 pounds (in 1920 currency).
 Seven men were arrested and charged with rioting – five were convicted but appealed their convictions and were released.

+Daily News correspondent Hugh Martin was quoted on the attacks in Lisburn and Banbridge: "This was no mere faction fight.
+There can be no doubt that it was a deliberate and organised attempt to, not by any means the first in history, to drive the Catholic Irish out of North-East Ulster."

-During the last weekend of August 1920 sectarian violence was widespread in Belfast.
+During the last weekend of August 1920 sectarian violence was also widespread in nearby Belfast.
 The Belfast Telegraph newspaper reported 17 people dead and over 169 seriously wounded.
+Within four days of the killing of District Inspector Swanzy in Lisburn at least 100 homes of Nationalists were burned in Belfast.
+Between August 1920 and April 1922 at least four large scale clashes occurred in the small Belfast Nationalist enclave known as Marrowbone (adjacent to Ardoyne).
+Initially crowds of armed Unionists attempted to burn the local Catholic church.
+During this time approximately 20 residents of the Marrowbone and rioters were killed (six Nationalists were killed in Marrowbone on 28 August 1920), dozens of people were wounded, and multiple homes burned.